Young Adult Non-Fiction posted June 27, 2024 |

 ~

-It's almost midnight, and I'm listening to the crickets below the window while Mom snores in her room.
+It's almost midnight, and Rabbit listens to the crickets below the window while his Mom snores in her room.

-Many thoughts have crossed my mind since this afternoon.
-They run the gambit from running away to killing myself.
+Many thoughts have crossed his mind since this afternoon.
+They run the gambit from running away to killing himself.
 But none of them seem right.

-Earlier, when I cleaned the blood off my face, I counted over thirty dark purple stripes across my back, with countless deep bruises on my chest and stomach.
+Earlier, when he cleaned the blood off his face, he counted over thirty dark purple stripes across my back, with countless deep bruises.
 They were from the plugs at both ends of the cord.
-I still remember the sound of the cord whistling through the air.
+Rabbit still remembers the sound of the cord whistling through the air.

-Who can I reach out to for help with my troubled thoughts?
+Who can he reach out to for help with his troubled thoughts?
 No one.

 ~

-It's Sunday, and I'm determined to spend every minute of this day doing something away from her.
+It's Sunday, and Rabbit is determined to spend every minute of this day doing something away from her.
 These simple tasks included pulling weeds along the house, checking the lawn mower, and raking the yard.
-Mom finally walked down to Grandma's so I could turn off my defense mechanisms for a minute and take a deep breath.
+His Mom finally walks down to Grandma's so Rabbit can turn off his defense mechanisms for a minute and take a deep breath.

-I already miss my books.
+Rabbit already misses his books.
 They were more than simple prose gathered in amazing collections.
-Their words brought hope to a generation of readers before me and countless more to come.
-I still remember how each one made me feel—the joy, the fascination, the hope, and most of all, the smiles they brought me in my troubled world.
+Their words brought hope to a generation of readers before him and countless more through the coming years.
+He still remembers how each one made him feel—the joy, fascination, hope, and most of all, the smiles they brought him in his troubled world.
 What's wrong with that?

-Mom is still gone, and I'm sitting on the floor in the living room when I hear two bikes stop by the screen door.
+His Mom is still gone, and Rabbit sits on the floor in the living room when he hears two bikes stop by the screen door.
 A voice whispers, "Rabbit, are you there?"

 "Go away before you get me in trouble, Allen!"